Protestant Bible: Current situation

 Since the 19th century changes, many modern editions of the Bible and re-printings of the King James Version of the Bible that are used especially by non-Anglican Protestants omit the Apocrypha section.
 Additionally, modern non-Catholic re-printings of the Clementine Vulgate commonly omit the Apocrypha section.
 Many re-printings of older versions of the Bible now omit the apocrypha and many newer translations and revisions have never included them at all.
 Sometimes the term "Protestant Bible" is used as a shorthand for a bible which only contains the 66 books of the Old and New Testaments.

-Although bibles with an Apocrypha section remain rare in Protestant churches, more generally English Bibles with the Apocrypha are becoming more popular than they were and they may be printed as intertestamental books.
+Although English Bibles with the Apocrypha are becoming more popular than they were, bibles with an Apocrypha section remain rare in Protestant churches.
+Notwithstanding this, Anglicans, Lutherans and some other Protestants continue to see value in reading the Apocrypha.
 Evangelicals vary among themselves in their attitude to and interest in the Apocrypha.
 Some view it as a useful historical and theological background to the events of the New Testament while others either have little interest in the Apocrypha or view it with hostility.
 However, all agree in the view that it is non-canonical.

+As of 2025, a full Protestant bible had been translated into 779 languages.